Introduction: Understanding Ontario Used Car Taxes

 Refunds are only possible in specific cases:

-You cannot get a refund if you later resell the vehicle or change your mind.
+You cannot request a refund simply because you later resell the vehicle or change your mind.

 Also Read: The Scrap Car Glossary: Key Terms You Should Know